OtmaneTouhami/medical-report-generator/README.md

 ## Key Features & Recent Enhancements

 - **Multi-Agent System**: Leverages multiple specialized AI agents for a modular and robust workflow.
+- **FastAPI Backend & API**:
+    - Exposes report generation and management via a RESTful API built with FastAPI.
+    - All API routes are versioned under `/api/v1/`.
+    - **Endpoints**:
+        - `POST /api/v1/generate`: Accepts a JSON payload with `prompt_text` to generate a new medical report.
+Returns report metadata including the path to the generated `.docx` file.
+        - `GET /api/v1/reports`: Lists all previously generated reports with their metadata.
+        - `GET /api/v1/reports/{report_id}/download`: Allows downloading of the `.docx` file for a specific report.
+        - `DELETE /api/v1/reports/{report_id}`: Deletes a specific report entry and its associated file.
+        - `DELETE /api/v1/reports`: Deletes all report entries and their associated files.
+    - **Database Integration**: Uses SQLAlchemy with a SQLite database to store metadata about each report (ID, prompt, file path, creation/update timestamps, error messages).
+    - **Asynchronous Processing**: Report generation via the API is handled asynchronously using `fastapi.concurrency.run_in_threadpool` to prevent blocking.
+    - **Data Validation**: Employs Pydantic schemas for robust request and response validation.
 - **French Language Focus**: All agents, tasks, and tools are configured to process and generate medical reports in French.
+- **Enhanced Information Extraction**: The `information_extractor` agent now attempts to identify and extract patient age and sex from the input prompt.
+This information is then prepended to the "Indication" section of the generated report by the `template_mapper` agent.
 - **Dynamic Report Titling**: The title of the generated report is dynamically set based on the type of medical examination identified by the `report_classifier` agent.
 - **Retrieval Augmented Generation (RAG)**: The `information_extractor` uses a RAG tool (`RAGMedicalReportsTool`) to retrieve relevant information from a knowledge base of existing French medical reports.
 This tool uses French stopwords for TF-IDF vectorization.
 - **Report Type Classification**: A dedicated `MedicalReportClassifierTool` uses keyword matching to identify the specific type of IRM or other medical exam, with an expandable keyword list for various exam types (e.g., `irm_hepatique`, `irm_genou`, `irm_entero_mici`, `irm_epilepsie`).